-Not only are the more stable blocks of sleep allowing you to get some decent slumber overnight, but the chunks during the day mean you’re keeping on top of housework and even getting in a full blown shower every morning.
+Not only are the (slightly more) predictable blocks of sleep allowing you to get some decent slumber overnight, but the chunks during the day mean you’re keeping on top of housework and can even squeeze in a full blown shower each day.

 But … yawn.
-All that predictability can get a bit dull for a fully grown woman.
-While babies tend to thrive on routine and the same sequence of events day after day, life can get pretty monotonous when you’re doing the same thing every day.
+All that predictability can get a bit dull for a full grown woman.
+While babies tend to thrive on routine and the same sequence of events day after day, life can get pretty monotonous when you’re doing the same thing day.
+After day.
+After day.

 Here are 7 ways to shake things up at your place: